tc39/how-we-work/normative-conventions.md

 Some APIs intentionally round non-integral inputs, for example as an attempt to provide a best-effort behavior, rather than because the API fundamentally only makes sense with integers.
 This guideline does not apply to those cases.

 NB: This convention is new as of 2024, and most earlier parts of the language do not follow it.

+## Reject primitive Strings in iterable-taking APIs and syntax

+Any time an iterable value (a value that has a `Symbol.iterator` method) is expected, primitive Strings should be treated as if they were not iterable.
+Usually, this will mean throwing a `TypeError`.
+String Objects, however, should be treated like any other Object.

+Although primitive Strings are iterable (`String.prototype` has a `Symbol.iterator` method which enumerates code points), it is now considered a mistake to iterate a String without specifying whether the String is providing an abstraction over code units, code points, grapheme clusters, or something else.

+NB: This convention is new as of 2024, and most earlier parts of the language do not follow it.